Nottingham-CTU/REDCap-UI-Tweaker/README.md

 * compresp &ndash; *Save & Mark Survey as Complete*

 To use the action tag, enter `@SAVEOPTIONS=` followed by a comma separated list of submit options.
+This is applied on a per-form basis by using the action tag on any of the fields on that form.
+The first @SAVEOPTIONS action tag encountered on the form will be used, excluding fields hidden by branching logic when the form loads.

 ### Redirect from the Project Home page to this URL
 If set, this will cause the *Project Home* page to redirect to the specified URL.
 Either an absolute